Records management for public bodies

 Northern Ireland Records Management Standard

-Seeing the need to raise the importance of records management, in consultation with staff from the Northern Ireland government departments, PRONI drew up the Northern Ireland Record Management Standard (NIRMS) in 2002.
+Seeing the need to raise the importance of records management, in consultation with staff from the Northern Ireland government departments, PRONI drew up the Northern Ireland Record Management Standard (NIRMS) in 2002 and updated in 2007.

-This document gives practical advice on all manner of records management issues pertinent to public record-keeping in Northern Ireland.
+This document gives practical advice on all types of records management issues pertinent to public record-keeping in Northern Ireland.

 Issues covered include: